Siphon880gh/devbrain/Game Development - Blender/UI Navigation - Blender/Ghost into view.md

 - SHIFT+~ to game ghost around (qwas and mouse movement) to select a view position you want.
 Click to commit to current view.
 Escape to cancel back out to prior view before ghost mode.
+- While in ghost mode, you can hold SHIFT to speed up navigation.